RebeccaDrm/RebeccaDrm/README.md

 # Hey there! ✨

-I'm Rebecca and this is the beginning of my web development adventure!
+I'm Rebecca and this is the beginning of my web development journey!

 Right now I'm packing my backpack 🎒 with the necessary tools 🛠️, which are: